by Ken Sehested

 Moreover, the community of faith needs to relearn the means of speaking this word in the public arena and not simply behind sanctuary doors and in Sunday school rooms.

 Our recent national history is replete with apologies of the “mistakes were made” variety that deny responsibility, offering vague, scattershot “I apologize if I offended anyone” excuses for bad behavior or abusive speech.
+Such comments actually mean, “I’m sorry you took my [comment or behavior] the wrong way; I hope you get better,” putting the onus of recovery on the offended.

 It’s easy to understand public disdain for any sort of penitential language.
 If absolution comes with no resolution — to live differently, in whatever small and incremental way — confession has been emptied of all meaning.
 And worse, it has become religious armor for infamy.